 Many cheap sensors available on the web today are based on a particular RF chip called PT-2262.
 Depending on the running firmware on the RFXcom box, some of them may be recognized under the X10 protocol but most of them are recognized under the Lighting4 protocol.
-The rfxtrx binary sensor component provides some special options for them, while other rfxtrx protocols should work too.
+The rfxtrx binary sensor integration provides some special options for them, while other rfxtrx protocols should work too.

 Once you have set up your rfxtrx hub, the easiest way

 to find your binary sensors is to add this to your

 # Example configuration.yaml entry binary_sensor: platform: rfxtrx automatic_add: true

 Open your Home Assistant frontend and go to the “states” page.
 Then make sure to trigger your sensor.
 You should see a new entity appear in the Current entities list, starting with “binary_sensor.” and some hexadecimal digits.
 Those hexadecimal digits are your device id.

 0913000022670e013b70.
 Then you should update your configuration to:

 # Example configuration.yaml entry binary_sensor: platform: rfxtrx devices: 0913000022670e013b70: name: device_name

 Override the name to use in the frontend.

 Fires an event even if the state is the same as before.
 Can be used for automations.